COAST: Enhancing the Code Debugging Ability of LLMs through Communicative Agent Based Data Synthesis: Appendix

 \subsection{The Impact of Data Quantity}

-This subsection explores the impact of data quantity when finetuning LLMs using the synthesized data from MASTER.
-As shown in Figure~\ref{fig:Analysis 2}, we fine-tuned the DSCoder-6.7B-Ins and Llama3-8B-Ins models using varying amounts of SFT data points.
-We then assessed their debugging abilities by evaluating their performance on the \benchmark benchmark and visualizing the results.
+This subsection explores the impact of data quantity when finetuning LLMs using the NeuDebugger strategy.
+As shown in Figure~\ref{fig:Analysis 2}, we finetune the DSCoder-6.7B-Ins and Llama3-8B-Ins models using varying amounts of SFT data points.
+We then assess their performance on the \benchmark and visualize the results.

-Compared to Llama3-8B-Ins, DSCoder-6.7B-Ins shows a significant performance decrease when more SFT data points are fed.
+Compared to Llama3-8B-Ins, DSCoder-6.7B-Ins shows a significant performance increase when more SFT data are fed.
 This indicates that code-oriented LLMs are better at learning from debugging data, whereas a standard language model struggles to enhance its debugging capabilities without an essential understanding of code.
-Among all debugging tasks, DSCoder-6.7B-Ins exhibits significant improvements in BUG Localization, BUG Identification, and Code Review, while only showing slight improvements in the code repair task.
-This suggests that these debugging tasks do indeed contribute to the better code repair ability of LLMs, though the task remains challenging to improve significantly.
+Across all debugging tasks defined by \benchmark, DSCoder-6.7B-Ins exhibits significant improvements in BUG Localization, BUG Identification, and Code Recognition, while only showing slight improvements in the code repair task.
+This suggests that these debugging data do indeed contribute to the better code-repair ability of LLMs, though the task remains challenging to improve significantly.